steakknife/rtype/README.md

 ## Usage

 ### Supported Type Behaviors
-- `Module`
-  - Value must be of this module (`is_a?`)
+- `Module` : Value must be of this module (`is_a?`)
   - `Any` : Alias for `BasicObject` (means Any Object)
   - `Boolean` : `true` or `false`
-- `Symbol`
-  - Value must respond to a method with this name
+- `Symbol` : Value must respond to a method with this name
-- `Regexp`
-  - Value must match this regexp pattern
+- `Regexp` : Value must match this regexp pattern
-- `Range`
-  - Value must be included in this range
+- `Range` : Value must be included in this range
-- `Array`
-  - Value can be any type in this array
+- `Array` : Value can be any type in this array
+- `Proc` : Value must return a truthy value for this proc
+- `true` : Value must be truthy
+- `false` : Value must be falsy
+- `nil` : Value must be nil
 - `Hash`
   - Value must be a hash
   - Each of elements must be valid
-  - Value's keys must be equal to this hash's keys
+  - Keys of the value must be equal to keys of this hash
   - **String** key is **different** from **symbol** key
   - vs. Keyword arguments (e.g.)
     - `[{}]` is **not** hash argument. it is keyword argument, because its position is last